What Should I Do if I Suspect Stockbroker Fraud?

 “If you believe that you have been defrauded by a brokerage firm or one of its brokers, FINRA wants to know about it immediately.
 Often, violations of our rules and the federal securities laws come to light through the receipt and investigation of investor complaints.”

-FINRA does not have the manpower to directly supervise every brokerage firm.
+FINRA lacks the resources to directly supervise every brokerage firm.
 They rely on investors to scrutinize their portfolios and take action when they notice unexpected losses.

 How to Report a Company You Believe Engaged in Stock Fraud

 If you are aware of a major securities fraud – like a pyramid scheme or insider trading – you can report the fraud directly to the SEC.
 Individuals should also file a report with the SEC if they believe a company is offering illegally unregistered securities.
-In most circumstances, companies are required to register their securities with the SEC and provide accurate and complete information regarding their finances.
-The SEC keeps whistleblower reports confidential and offers significant awards – often millions of dollars – if a report leads to a conviction.
+In most circumstances, companies are required to register their securities with the SEC and provide accurate and complete financial information.

 The SEC and FINRA are regulators that are responsible for ensuring fair markets.
 They open investigations into advisory firms, broker-dealers, brokers, and financial advisors who are suspected of fraud.
 Firms, advisers, and brokers are all required to cooperate with FINRA investigations and provide any requested documents or testimony.
-If a member of the securities industry refuses to cooperate, they could be banned from the securities industry.
+If a member of the securities industry refuses to cooperate or if investigators prove stockbroker fraud, they may be barred from the industry.

-A securities lawyer can also investigate stock broker fraud and help you recover damages caused by misconduct.
+A securities lawyer can also investigate stockbroker fraud and help you recover damages caused by misconduct.
 Once they have information about your investment products and the total losses, they can start digging into the firm’s history and the risks associated with your investment product.
-Often, securities lawyers have some inside knowledge of the investment product and financial professionals involved.
+Often, securities lawyers have insider knowledge of the investment product and the financial professionals involved.

 Kurta Law has helped investors recover over $100 million in investment losses.
-Case evaluations are free, and our attorneys only earn a fee if we win your case Contact (877) 600 – 0098 or info@kurtalawfirm.com.
+Case evaluations are free, and our attorneys only earn a fee if we win your case.